Active pulsatile gels: from chemical microreactor to polymeric actuator: Abstract

 \section{Abstract}

-We report on a new synthesis protocol, experimental characterization and theoretical modeling of Belousov-Zhabotinsky (BZ) hydrogels.
-BZ gels combine the ability to convert chemical energy into actuation with a sensing capability.
-Our new two-step synthesis technique allows independent optimization of the chemical and the mechanical properties of BZ gels.
-We demonstrate that the strain of these BZ gels can be made arbitrarily large by decreasing their bulk modulus, an important result for the design of shape-changing hydrogels.
-In addition to strain, we argue that the stress developed by BZ gels is a better metric for assessing the utility of a given gel for chemomechanical energy conversion.
-We highlight the role of the surrounding media for the occurrence of hydrogel oscillation, which is determined by the Damk\"{o}hler number, the ratio of chemical reaction to diffusion rates.
-These experimental findings are supported by a Flory-Huggins theory for polyelectrolyte gels coupled to a Vanag-Epstein model of BZ chemistry.
+We report on a synthesis protocol, experimental characterization and theoretical modeling of active pulsatile Belousov-Zhabotinsky (BZ) hydrogels.
+Our two-step synthesis technique allows independent optimization of the geometry, the chemical, and the mechanical properties of BZ gels.
+We identify the role of the surrounding medium chemistry and gel radius for the occurrence of BZ gel oscillations, quantified by the Damk\"{o}hler number, ratio of chemical reaction to diffusion rates.
+Tuning the BZ gel size to maximize its chemomechanical oscillation amplitude, we find that its oscillatory strain amplitude is limited by the timescale of gel swelling relative to the chemical oscillation period.
+Our experimental findings are in good agreement with a Vanag-Epstein model of BZ chemistry and a Tanaka Fillmore theory of gel swelling dynamics.